pingidentity/terraform-provider-pingfederate/docs/resources/idp_sp_connection.md

 Optional:

-- `encrypted_password` (String) For GET requests, this field contains the encrypted password, if one exists.
-For POST and PUT requests, if you wish to reuse the existing password, this field should be passed back unchanged.
+- `encrypted_password` (String, Deprecated) For GET requests, this field contains the encrypted password, if one exists.
-- `password` (String) User password.
-To update the password, specify the plaintext value in this field.
-This field will not be populated for GET requests.
+- `password` (String, Sensitive) User password.
 - `username` (String) The username.